 An accelerator will give you resources to help you launch your business.
 Often, this entails access to mentor coaching, equipment and even investors who will welcome a pitch from you.

-Don't count yourself out of eco accelerators just because you're not a clean-energy startup.
-There are accelerators for other types of businesses too, including food innovators, sustainable fashion brands and other green consumer products.
+Don't count yourself out of eco accelerators just because you're not a clean energy startup.
+There are accelerators for other types of businesses too, including food innovation, sustainable fashion brands and other green consumer products.

 - Echoing Green.